traitecoevo/AI-species-catalogue/content/disc3.md

 # description: |
 #    This is a great album.

-## Disc format : 45rpm, 33rpm, 78rpm or size if you prefer.
+## Platform : 45rpm, 33rpm, 78rpm or size if you prefer.
 # format: 33rpm

 ## How many discs are there in this album ?